 This is one of the best and worst things about modern technology — it's designed to work together.
 Unfortunately, a service provider with limited expertise or resources can leave you caught in a blame game between one provider and another.
 And that's a very bad place to be.

-When you have a problem with your technology, that’s frustrating enough, let alone having to pull teeth to get someone to fix it.
-If your provider can’t solve the problems you need solved, it’s time to reconsider the relationship.
+When you have a problem with your technology, that's frustrating enough, let alone having to pull teeth to get someone to fix it.
+If your provider can't solve the problems you need solved, now or in the foreseeable future, it's time to reconsider the relationship.

 4. Your Cybersecurity Is Lacking

-If your provider hasn’t updated their cybersecurity tools in the past three to four years, that’s bad.
-If your provider hasn’t pushed you to adopt multi-factor authentication, that’s also, you know, bad.
+If your provider hasn't updated their cybersecurity tools in the past three to four years, that's bad.
+If your provider hasn't pushed you to adopt multifactor authentication, that's really bad.

 Good news: You actually don't need to be Fort Knox!
 The basics go a long way toward protecting your business.
 The problem isn't that cybercriminals are so good.
 It's that most organizations aren't taking reasonable precautions.